 Gore-Tex fabric is a waterproof, breathable membrane that repels liquid water while allowing perspiration to pass through, and is bonded as a waterproof layer to outdoor clothing and footwear – the latest version consists of a single waterproof membrane, reducing weight by eliminating the need for a face fabric.
 Gore-Tex is robust and durable and has greatly reduced the use of waterproofing sprays and waxes that must be reapplied as they wear off.

 Hawk-Eye is a computer system that visually tracks the trajectory of a ball and displays a profile of its statistically most likely path of movement.
 The system generates a graphic image of the ball path and playing area, which means that information can be provided to judges and television viewers in near real time.
-The system has been implemented across numerous sports including tennis, cricket, football and badminton, assisting referees with a trusted and accurate referral system used to settle tight calls.
+The system has been implemented across numerous sports including tennis (including Wimbledon & the US Open), cricket (in both Test cricket & T20), football (including goal-line technology in the Premier League, UEFA Champions League & FIFA World Cup), snooker and badminton, assisting referees with a trusted and accurate referral system used to settle tight calls.

 Dolby Atmos creates powerful, moving audio by introducing two important concepts to cinema sound: audio objects and overhead speakers.
 Together, these completely change how soundtracks are created and heard.
 Traditional stereo surround soundtracks – as pioneered by Dolby for Star Wars in 1977 – confine all sounds to a small set of channels that can deliver sound from only a few perceived angles.
 Dolby Atmos frees sound from these channels and enables artists to treat specific sounds as individual audio objects.
 These can be precisely placed and moved by the soundtrack creator anywhere in the cinema's three-dimensional space, making the cinematic experience far more immersive.